Hlakanipha-Mboxela-01/Library-Desk-Booking-System/ARCHITECTURE.md

 Manual desk reservations can lead to mistakes and inefficiencies.
 This system automates the process to improve usability and desk management.

 ### Scope
-The system will allow users to book desks and administrators to manage desk availability.
+The scope of this project includes:
+- **User functionality**: Allowing users to view available desks, make bookings, and cancel reservations.
+- **Admin functionality**: Enabling administrators to manage desk availability, view reservations, and cancel or modify bookings.
+- **Feasibility justification**: The project is feasible within the constraints of the system's scope, and the necessary technologies (Java, SQL) are suitable for the system's requirements.
+The implementation will be scalable and adaptable to various library sizes and desk arrangements.

 ## 2. C4 Diagrams

 ### 2.1 Context Diagram
+Shows interactions between the user, admin, system, and database.

 - The **Library Desk Booking System** interacts with:
   - Users (Library visitors)
   - Admin (Library staff)